December 21, 2024

 Nelson ad with dark color emblem (1920) ebay

-The same dark colored emblem is shown in the 1920 Nelson brochure, see the cover sheet and internal detail shown below:
+The same dark colored emblem is shown in the Nelson brochure that appeared in 1920, see the cover sheet and internal detail shown below:

 Nelson brochure cover sheet (1920) sfam